sankar-boro/axia-network-v2-coreth/README.md

-# Coreth and the C-Chain
+# Coreth and the AXC-Chain

 [Avalanche](https://docs.avax.network/learn/platform-overview) is a network composed of multiple blockchains.
 Each blockchain is an instance of a Virtual Machine (VM), much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain.
-Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.avax.network/learn/platform-overview#virtual-machines) that defines the Contract Chain (C-Chain).
+Coreth (from core Ethereum) is the [Virtual Machine (VM)](https://docs.avax.network/learn/platform-overview#virtual-machines) that defines the Contract Chain (AXC-Chain).
 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.

 ## Building

-Coreth is a dependency of AvalancheGo which is used to implement the EVM based Virtual Machine for the Avalanche C-Chain.
+Coreth is a dependency of AvalancheGo which is used to implement the EVM based Virtual Machine for the Avalanche AXC-Chain.
 In order to run with a local version of Coreth, users must update their Coreth dependency within AvalancheGo to point to their local Coreth directory.
 If Coreth and AvalancheGo are at the standard location within your GOPATH, this will look like the following:

 ```bash
 cd $GOPATH/src/github.com/ava-labs/avalanchego
 go mod edit -replace github.com/ava-labs/coreth=../coreth
 ```

-Note: the C-Chain originally ran in a separate process from the main AvalancheGo process and communicated with it over a local gRPC connection.
+Note: the AXC-Chain originally ran in a separate process from the main AvalancheGo process and communicated with it over a local gRPC connection.
 When this was the case, AvalancheGo's build script would download Coreth, compile it, and place the binary into the `avalanchego/build/plugins` directory.

 ## API

-The C-Chain supports the following API namespaces:
+The AXC-Chain supports the following API namespaces:

 - `eth`
 - `personal`